SoftUni-Internal/interactive-content/EN/10-Exam-Preparation/02-Problem.md

 # Input / Output

-You are provided with one interface which will help you with the correct execution process of your program.
+You are provided with one interface which should help you with the correct execution process of the program.

 The interface is called **Engine**, and the class implementing this interface should read the input

-When the program finishes, this class should print the output.
+When the program finishes, this class should print out the output.

 You are given the **EngineImpl** class with written logic in it.

-In order for the code to be **compiled**, some parts are **commented, do not forget to comment them out**.
+In order for the code to be **compiled**, some parts are **commented out, do not forget to comment them out**.

-The **try-catch block** is also **commented** in order for the program to **throw exceptions and for you to see them, comment it out** when you are **ready** with this too.
+The **try-catch block** is also **commented out** in order for the program to **throw exceptions and for you to see them, un-comment it** when you are **ready** with this too.

 ## Input